-Transit Stop Transformation Project at the Maplewood MetroBus Stop for CMT to create a matching fund to begin work on other stops.

-6. Additional Activation.
+- 5. Funding Sources.
+There is an opportunity moving forward for CMT to create a matching fund to begin work on other stops. - 6.
+Additional Activation.
 Since the transformation of the stop in Maplewood, they have seen increased activation and programming at the site as the "front porch" to downtown Maplewood.

 1. Funding.
-While these developments are not largescale Transit Oriented Development sites, there are costs associated with developing a transit site into a more permanent, substantial piece of the fabric of the community.
+While these developments are not large-scale Transit Oriented Development sites, there are costs associated with developing a transit site into a more permanent, substantial piece of the fabric of the community.

-2. Project Oversight.
-There are many moving pieces,

-including consultants, which require project oversight from one or several organizations spearheading the project.

-3. Memorandums of Understanding (MOUs) Agreements between partnering organizations outlining areas of accountability related to the transformation.

-4. Project Goals.
-Goals need to be clearly delineated prior to hitting "go" button.
+- 2. Project Oversight.
+There are many moving pieces, including consultants, which require project oversight from one or several organizations spearheading the project. - 3.
+Memorandums of Understanding (MOU.s) Agreements between partnering organizations were established outlining areas of accountability related to the transformation. - 4.
+Project Goals.
+Goals need to be clearly delineated prior to hitting the "go" button.
 This will help ensure collaboration throughout the process.

-The community in Maplewood asked for a front porch feel to their downtown area.
+The community in Maplewood asked for a "front porch" feel to their downtown area.
 Identification sign was included in design.